hclimente/academic-kickstart/content/home/experience.md

   location = "Barcelona"
   date_start = "2014-09-01"
   date_end = "2015-05-31"
-  description = """I was responsible for the development and maintenance of pipelines for the statistical treatment of omics data."""
+  description = """Anaxomics combines systems biology and machine learning to model human cells on which to perform *in silico* experiments.
+I was responsible for the development and maintenance of pipelines for the statistical treatment of omics data, whose results were to be included in the models."""

 [[experience]]
   title = "Research assistant"